ctrl-plus-w/nextjs-app-router-supabase-tailwindcss-template/README.md

 ## Installation

-1. Change the project name in the `package.json`.
+1. Change the project name in the `package.json` & in `supabase/config.toml`.

 2. Run `pnpm install`